 This client came to us with a beautiful home, built in 2016.
 The original master bathroom included a high-end upgraded shower with stylish tile and modern vanities.
 While the sleek frameless-glass shower was very large, the bathroom itself was on the smaller side.
 Upon entering the bathroom from the master bedroom, the shower and toilet room were on the left and two large vanities were on the right, one on each side of the closet door.
 Structurally speaking, there was not a lot of space to work with; the original layout would have to stay the same.
 Because the main concern of the client was to somehow incorporate a bathtub into the design, the idea was presented to create a “wet room” within the oversized shower.
+See the project blog for the full story.

 If you’ve followed along with our blog posts for any length of time, you have probably noticed that nearly all of our major home remodeling projects are completed in homes that were built 20 or more years ago.
 Typically, after a home has been around that long, frequently used areas (like kitchens and bathrooms) need to be remodeled; not only because they’re out of style aesthetically, but also because they have become worn out and do not function as well as they once did.
 However, just because the homes we usually remodel are older doesn’t mean that new homes are not good candidates for remodeling.
 In fact, in some instances, remodeling a home that is less than 10 years old can be easier and sometimes cheaper.
 Working in older homes often entails correcting unforeseen issues, like plumbing that may be leaking or rotten, or electrical lines that are not to code.
 Fixing these things can add up, costing more in time and money.
 Newer homes, on the other hand, tend to be in much better condition and require less repair work.
 Most of the time, the remodeling of newer homes is for the primary purpose of meeting the client’s personal preferences, not for the sake of improving a design that is unusable.
 Such was the case for our recent master bathroom remodel in Fort Worth.